 All that exploring is thirsty work!
 Afterwards, book in for a tasting experience where you can sample the different wines on offer or simply order a glass at the bar.
 Then, it’s time to sit down and relax while enjoying views over the caldera from the large terrace.

 Tuck in to Greek cuisine

 On Santorini holidays, sampling the local fare is a must.
 From luxury dining to grabbing a chip-stuffed gyros, there’s plenty on offer here.

 Those looking for something really special should head to The Athenian House.
 The menu is all about authentic Greek dishes cooked to a fantastic standard, while the terrace offers unparalleled views across the caldera.
 Head here at sunset for the most romantic setting.
 This place is the bee’s knees and everyone knows it, so book well in advance.

-For a quick bite, Lucky’s Souvlakis in Thira whips up delicious gyros for food on the move.
+For a quick bite, Lucky’s Souvlakis in Fira whips up delicious gyros for food on the move.
 Wash it down with a cold beer and you’ll feel refuelled and ready to carry on exploring.

 If you’re all about the beachfront dining, Yalos at Exo Gialos Beach offers a fantastic gastronomical experience, providing fresh seafood and gorgeous Mediterranean flavours.